MCFpy/mcf/docs/source/getting_started.rst

         _int_show_plots=False # Suppress the display of diagnostic plots during estimation )

 The **mcf** package generates a number of standard outputs for your convenience.
-After initializing a Modified Causal Forest, the package will create an output folder - as indicated in the console output - where these results will subsequently be stored.
+After initializing a Modified Causal Forest, the package will create an output folder - as indicated in the console - where these results will be stored.
 You can also manually specify this folder using the ``gen_outpath`` parameter.

 .. dropdown:: Commonly used optional parameters